jbannick/rust_dds_tms_01/README.md

 * You can stop and restart Publishers and Subscribers.
 * You can start and stop Publishers and Subscribers in any order.

+### Validation:
+This app has been tested on:

+* Linux: Ubuntu 22.04 86x64
+* Windows 11 86x64 Intel i9
+* MacOS 13 Intel i5

 ### Beyond:

 This is a "Hello World!" app for TMS in Rust.